 - Add the ½ tsp soy sauce and ½ tsp black sesame seeds, mix quickly and then add the sweet potato pieces.
 Turn off the heat.

 - Coat each piece in caramel and then transfer them to a non-stick surface.
 (Lightly greased baking paper or a silicone baking mat.)
 If the caramel starts to harden in the pan, heat on low until it softens again and then turn off the heat again to prevent burning.
-Repeat as many times as necessary until all of your sweet potato sticks are coated.
+Repeat as many times as necessary until all of your sweet potato sticks are coated, then leave to cool for 5-10 minutes to allow the candy to fully harden.

 - Enjoy!